monikacep/H-PLAYWRIGHT-TESTS/README.md

 # H-PLAYWRIGHT-TESTS

-This project automates the purchase flow using [Playwright](https://playwright.dev/).
+This project automates the purchase flow using [Playwright](https://playwright.dev/) and **TypeScript**.
 It includes steps to navigate the shop, add products to the cart, and proceed to checkout using different shipping options.

 ## Project Structure